srivenkat13/react-testing-demo/README.md

 not only we can pass text like above example, we can also pass regex and functions
     `const textElement = screen.getByText(/hello/i);`
     `const textElement = screen.getByText((content)=> content.contains('hello'));`

+## queryBy and queryAlIBy
+1.queryBy

+.
+Returns the matching node for a query, and return null if no elements match .
+Useful for asserting an element that is not present .
+Throws an error if more than one match is found

+2.queryAllBy

+.
+Returns an array of all matching nodes for a query, and return an empty array if no elements match